mailwatch/mailwatch-docs/_posts/2014-07-30-changelog.md

  - Refactoring to reduce code duplication and code smells
  - Many changes in database shema
  - Deleted spamscores table (no longer used)
- - New version of upgrade.php
+ - New version of upgrade.php (more checks for schema and conf.php)
  - Move page style blocks to style.css
  - Use MySQL utf8mb4_unicode_ci instead of utf8_unicode_ci for utf8mb4
  - Use of InnoDB storage engine instead of myISAM